• Skip to primary navigation

 (Applause)

-David Perry: The again I want you to think about is, don’t look these graphics and think of that’s the way it is.
-Think about that’s where are right now, and the curve that we’re on that this is going to continue to get better. is an example of the kind of graphics you to be able to draw if you wanted to get job in the video game industry today.
-You need to be really an incredible artist. once we get enough of those guys, we’re going to want more fantasy artists that create places we’ve never been to before, or characters that we’ve just never seen before.
+David Perry: The thing again I you to think about is, don’t look at these and think of that’s the way it is.
+Think about that’s where we are now, and the curve that we’re on means that is going to continue to get better.
+This is an example the kind of graphics you need to be able draw if you wanted to get a job in video game industry today.
+You need to be really an incredible artist.
+And once get enough of those guys, we’re going to want fantasy artists that can create places we’ve never been to before, or characters we’ve just never seen before.

-So the obvious for me to talk about today is graphics and audio.
-But if you to go to a game developers conference, what they’re all about is emotion, purpose, meaning, understanding and feeling.
-You’ll hear about talks like, can a video game make cry?
-And these are the kind of topics we really actually about.
+So the obvious thing me to talk about today is graphics and audio.
+But if were to go to a game developers conference, what they’re talking about is emotion, purpose, meaning, understanding and feeling.
+You’ll hear about talks like, can a video game you cry?
+And these are the kind of topics really actually care about.

-I came across a student who’s absolutely excellent expressing himself, and this student agreed that he would not show video to anybody until you here at TED had it.
-So I’d like to play this video.
-So is a student’s opinion on what his experience of games are.
+I came across a student who’s absolutely excellent at expressing himself, this student agreed that he would not show his to anybody until you here at TED had seen it.
+So I’d like play this video.
+So this is a student’s opinion on what his of games are.

-Video: I, many of you, live somewhere between reality and video games.
-Some part of me — a living, breathing person — has become programmed, electronic and virtual.
-The boundary of my brain that divides from fantasy has finally begun to crumble.
-I’m a video addict and this is my story.
+Video: I, like many of you, live somewhere between reality and video games.
+Some of me — a true living, breathing person — has programmed, electronic and virtual.
+The boundary of my brain that real from fantasy has finally begun to crumble.
+I’m a video game and this is my story.

 (Music)

-In the of my birth the Nintendo Entertainment System also went into development.
-I played in backyard, learned to read, and even ate some of my vegetables.
-Most my childhood was spent playing with Legos.
-But as was the case most of my generation, I spent a lot of time in of the TV.
-Mr. Rogers, Walt Disney, Nick Junior, and roughly a million commercials have undoubtedly left their mark on me.
+In the year of birth the Nintendo Entertainment System also went into development. played in the backyard, learned to read, and even ate some of my vegetables.
+Most of childhood was spent playing with Legos.
+But as was the case most of my generation, I spent a lot of time front of the TV.
+Mr. Rogers, Walt Disney, Nick Junior, and roughly half a million commercials have undoubtedly their mark on me.

-When my parents my sister and I our first Nintendo, whatever inherent quality this early interactive electronic entertainment possessed quickly took hold of me.
-At some something clicked.
+When my parents bought my and I our first Nintendo, whatever inherent addictive quality early interactive electronic entertainment possessed quickly took hold of me.
+At some point something clicked.

 (Music)

-With the combination of simple, interactive and the warmth of the TV set, my simple 16-bit Nintendo became more than just an escape.
-It an alternate existence, my virtual reality.
+With the of simple, interactive stories and the warmth of the TV set, my simple 16-bit Nintendo more than just an escape.
+It became an alternate existence, my virtual reality.

 (Music)

-I’m a video game addict, and it’s not because of certain number of hours I have spent playing, or I have gone without sleep to finish the next level. is because I have had life-altering experiences in virtual space, video games had begun to erode my own understanding of what is real what is not.
-I’m addicted, because even though I know I’m losing my on reality, I still crave more.
+I’m video game addict, and it’s not because of a certain of hours I have spent playing, or nights I have gone without sleep finish the next level.
+It is because I have had life-altering experiences in virtual space, and video games begun to erode my own understanding of what is real and what is not.
+I’m addicted, because even I know I’m losing my grip on reality, I still crave more.

 (Music)

-From an early age I learned invest myself emotionally in what unfolded before me on screen.
-Today, after 20 years watching TV geared to make me emotional, even a insurance commercial can bring tears to my eyes.
-I am just one of a new that is growing up.
-A generation who may experience much more meaning through video games they will through the real world.
-Video games are nearing evolutionary leap, a point where game worlds will look and feel just as real the films we see in theatres, or the news we watch on TV.
-And while my of free will in these virtual worlds may still limited, what I do learn applies to my real life. enough video games and eventually you will really believe can snowboard, fly a plane, drive a nine-second quarter mile, or a man.
+From an early age learned to invest myself emotionally in what unfolded before me on screen.
+Today, after 20 years watching TV geared to make me emotional, even a decent commercial can bring tears to my eyes.
+I am just of a new generation that is growing up.
+A generation may experience much more meaning through video games than they will through real world.
+Video games are nearing an evolutionary leap, point where game worlds will look and feel just as real as the films see in theatres, or the news we watch on TV.
+And while my sense of free will in these worlds may still be limited, what I do learn applies my real life.
+Play enough video games and eventually you will really you can snowboard, fly a plane, drive a nine-second quarter mile, kill a man.
 I know I can.

-Unlike any pop culture before it, video games actually allow us to become part of the machine. allow us to sublimate into the culture of interactive, downloaded, streaming, HD reality. are interacting with our entertainment.
-I have come to expect this of interaction.
-Without it, the problems faced in the real — poverty, war, disease and genocide — lack the they should.
-Their importance blends into the sensationalized drama prime time TV.
+Unlike any pop culture phenomenon before it, video games allow us to become part of the machine.
+They allow us to sublimate the culture of interactive, downloaded, streaming, HD reality.
+We are interacting our entertainment.
+I have come to expect this level of interaction.
+Without it, the problems faced the real world — poverty, war, disease and genocide — lack levity they should.
+Their importance blends into the sensationalized of prime time TV.

-But the beauty of video games lies not in the lifelike graphics, the vibrating joysticks or virtual surround sound.
-It in that these games are beginning to make me emotional.
-I have in wars, feared for my own survival, watched my cohorts on beaches and woods that look and feel more real than any textbook or news story.
+But the beauty of video today lies not in the lifelike graphics, the vibrating joysticks virtual surround sound.
+It lies in that these games are beginning to me emotional.
+I have fought in wars, feared for my own survival, watched my cohorts die beaches and woods that look and feel more real than any textbook or any story.

 The people who create these games are smart.
-They know makes me scared, excited, panicked, proud or sad.
-Then they use emotions to dimensionalize the worlds they create.
-A well-designed video will seamlessly weave the user into the fabric of the virtual experience.
+They what makes me scared, excited, panicked, proud or sad.
+Then they use these emotions to the worlds they create.
+A well-designed video game will weave the user into the fabric of the virtual experience.
 As one more experienced the awareness of physical control melts away. know what I want and I do it.
-No buttons push, no triggers to pull, just me and the game.
-My fate and the fate of world around me lie inside my hands.
-I know violent video games make my mother worry. troubles me is not that video game violence is becoming and more like real life violence, but that real life is starting to look more and more like a video game.
+No to push, no triggers to pull, just me and the game. fate and the fate of the world around me lie inside my hands.
+I violent video games make my mother worry.
+What troubles me not that video game violence is becoming more and more like real violence, but that real life violence is starting to more and more like a video game.

 (Music)

-These are all troubles outside myself.
-I, however, have a problem very close to home.
-Something has to my brain.
+These are all troubles outside of myself.
+I, however, have a very close to home.
+Something has happened to my brain.

 (Music)

-Perhaps there is a single part of our brain that holds all our gut instincts, the things we know to do before we think.
-While some of these instincts may be innate, most are learned, and all of are hardwired into our brains.
-These instincts are essential for survival in both real and worlds.
-Only in recent years has the technology behind video games for a true overlap in stimuli.
-As gamers we now living by the same laws of physics in the cities and doing many of the same things we once did in real life, only virtually.
-Consider — my real life car has about 25,000 miles on it. all my driving games, I’ve driven a total of 31,459 miles.
-To some degree I’ve learned how to drive from game.
+Perhaps there is a part of our brain that holds all of our gut instincts, the we know to do before we even think.
+While some of instincts may be innate, most are learned, and all of are hardwired into our brains.
+These instincts are essential for survival in both real and virtual worlds. in recent years has the technology behind video games for a true overlap in stimuli.
+As gamers we are now living by the same laws of in the same cities and doing many of the things we once did in real life, only virtually.
+Consider this — my real life car has about 25,000 on it.
+In all my driving games, I’ve driven total of 31,459 miles.
+To some degree I’ve learned how to drive the game.
 The sensory cues are very similar.
-It’s a funny feeling when you have more time doing something on the TV than you have in life.
-When I am driving down a road at sunset I can think is, this is almost as beautiful as my games are.
+It’s a funny feeling you have spent more time doing something on the TV you have in real life.
+When I am driving a road at sunset all I can think is, this is almost as beautiful as my are.

-For my worlds are perfect.
+For my virtual worlds are perfect.
 More beautiful and rich than the real world around us.
-I’m sure what the implications of my experience are, but potential for using realistic video game stimuli in repetition a vast number of loyal participants is frightening to me.
-I believe Big Brother would find much more success brainwashing the masses with video games rather than just TVs.
-Video games are fun, engaging, and leave your brain completely vulnerable to re-programming.
-But brainwashing isn’t always bad.
+I’m sure what the implications of my experience are, but the potential for using realistic video game stimuli in on a vast number of loyal participants is frightening to me.
+Today I believe Big Brother find much more success brainwashing the masses with video games rather than just simply TVs.
+Video games fun, engaging, and leave your brain completely vulnerable to re-programming.
+But maybe isn’t always bad.

-Imagine a game that teaches us respect each other, or helps us to understand the problems we’re all facing in real world.
-There is a potential to do good well.
-It is critical, as these virtual worlds continue mirror the real world we live in, that game realize that they have tremendous responsibilities before them.
-I’m not sure what the future of video games holds our civilization.
-But as virtual and real world experiences increasingly overlap there is a greater greater potential for other people to feel the same way do.
+Imagine a game that teaches us to respect other, or helps us to understand the problems we’re all in the real world.
+There is a potential to do good as well.
+It is critical, as virtual worlds continue to mirror the real world we live in, that game developers realize they have tremendous responsibilities before them.
+I’m not sure what the future of games holds for our civilization.
+But as virtual and real world experiences increasingly overlap is a greater and greater potential for other people to feel the same way do.

-What I have only recently come to realize is that the graphics, sound, game play and emotion it is the power to break down reality that so fascinating and addictive to me.
+What I have only recently come to realize is beyond the graphics, sound, game play and emotion it the power to break down reality that is so and addictive to me.
 I know that I am losing my grip.
 Part of is just waiting to let go.
-I know though, that no matter how amazing video games may become, or flat the real world may seem to us, that we must stay of what our games are teaching us and how leave us feeling when we finally do unplug.
+I know though, that no how amazing video games may become, or how flat the real world may seem to us, we must stay aware of what our games are us and how they leave us feeling when we do unplug.

 (Applause)